-The earliest state of Homann's only known pocket globe
+The earliest state, previously unrecorded, of Homann's only known pocket globe, here with rare 'nesting' armillary.

 Biography

 Johann Baptist Homann (1664-1724) was a German geographer and cartographer.
 He was educated as a Jesuit and destined for an ecclesiastical career, but converted to Protestantism and then worked as a notary in Nuremberg.
 He founded a publishing business there in 1702, and published his first atlas in 1707, becoming a member of the Academy of Sciences in Berlin in the same year.
 He collaborated with Johann Gabriel Doppelmayr on his book 'Kosmotheoros', which represented the solar system based on the Copernican system laid down by Christiaan Huygesn.